October 15th and 16th, 2026

 Presented in collaboration with the Oregon Patient Safety Commission and the BC Patient Safety and Quality Council

 Welcome to our 23rd conference!
+The theme is “Safety by Choice, Not by Chance – Practical Tools to Elevate Patient Safety”.
+The conference will feature presentations demonstrating innovative and functional approaches to improve patient and staff safety from institutions and your peers.
+The speaker line-up is exceptional, and the topics were chosen with your input.
 This year we are focusing on practical approaches that will advance cultures of safety.
 The conference will feature presentations demonstrating innovative and functional approaches to improve patient and staff safety from institutions and your peers.
 The conference will kick-off with a fire side chat with the 20th U.S. Surgeon General Dr. Jerome Adams.

 We provide accredited programming and CE credits for BCPA, CPHQ, CPHRM, CPPS and Nursing Contact Hours.